Uberi/Canvas-AHK/Documentation/Main.md

 ### Canvas.Pen.Width
 Represents the current width of the pen (units).
 Can be set to change the current width.

-### Canvas.Pen.Join
+### Canvas.Pen.Join := "Miter"
 Represents the current join style of the pen (join style).
 Can be set to change the current join style.
 Join styles define how the points where lines join are displayed when drawing multiple connected lines.
-Defaults to "Miter" when the pen is created.

 Line join styles are one of the following values: